-This Strat was acquired sometime prior to the Stadium Arcadium tour.
-John supposedly used it a lot during the rehearsals, and even during the recording session on a few songs (source on this needed).
-It was also seen occasionally during the tour, sometimes played by Josh Klinghoffer in the background.
+John acquired this Strat sometime before the Stadium Arcadium tour.
+He reportedly used it frequently during rehearsals and possibly during the recording sessions for a few songs (source needed).
+It was also occasionally seen on tour, sometimes played by Josh Klinghoffer in the background.

 Year of Manufacture